 I never move around the Greek islands without my Osprey backpack, a sturdy, light, roomy, and super comfortable travel partner I just love.
 To visit villages, sites, and museums instead, I carry this little crossbody bag.

 Airfares to Greece change from one airline to the other, make sure to compare prices with a powerful search engine.
 Planes are fast, but nothing like the romantic experience of traveling by sea in Greece.
-Direct Ferries has great ticket deal!
+Direct Ferries has great ticket deals!

 Sometimes, the best way to get to know a place and make the most of your time is to join an organized tour.
 GetYourGuide has top-rated tours to save time and money.